 Industrial Organisation is a sub-field of Economics that investigates competition between firms and the evolution of market structure.
 This course will focus on explaining how firms make decisions and how those decisions affect market outcomes like prices, quantities, the type of products offered, and social welfare.
 The principal topics discussed in lectures and classes will include:

-- How firms make decisions regarding pricing, product design, advertising
+• How firms make decisions regarding pricing, product design and advertising

-- Basic methods for using data to analyze firm behavior
+• Basic methods for using data to analyse firm behaviour

 Transferable Knowledge and Skills